Trelissick Park Group logo

 Tree Lucerne

 Planted in the park historically to attract birds.
-We are leaving the larger trees, for this reason, but pull out or cut any spread of smaller tree lucerne.
+We are leaving the larger trees for this reason, but pull out or cut any spread of smaller tree lucerne.

-Remember to keep piles of weeds clear of the track, and out of the flood zone.
+Keep piles of weeds clear of the track, and out of the flood zone.
 If weeds end up in the stream they spread downstream.

-The other important source of invasive weeds is plants escaping from gardens and growing wild over the back fence.
-If you live near a reserve such as Trelissick Park, please have a look in your garden and have a think about plants that may become potential weeds in the future.
+The other main source of invasive weeds is plants escaping from gardens and growing wild over the back fence.
+If you live near a reserve such as Trelissick Park, please have a look in your garden and think about plants that may become potential weeds in the future.
 It doesn't take much for a fast-growing climber to spread seed and escape into the native bush beyond your garden.

-More Weeds
+More weeds

 Trelissick Park Group

-Page last updated: 14 May 2023
+Page last updated: 24 February 2025